-The Degree of Bachelor of Theology (BTh) is governed by a Resolution of the University Court which at the date of publication had not yet come into effect.
-The provisions of the Resolution are as follows:
+The Degree of Bachelor of Theology (BTh) will be governed by Resolution No. 498 of the University Court which came into effect on 1 October 2002.
+The provisions of the Resolution and Regulations, as follows, are subject to approval by the University Court:

-- 1. The Degree of Bachelor of Theology (BTh) in the Free Church of Scotland College may be conferred by the University of Glasgow as a General degree. - The Senate, will make Regulations governing the award of the degree which are subject to the approval of the University Court.
-These shall be as stated under 'Regulations' below.
-The early exit awards of DipHE and Cert HE are also included in the Regulations. - 3 A Joint Board will be established to oversee the degree. - 4.
-It shall be competent for the University Court, on the recommendation of the Senate, to recognise as teachers of the University for the purpose of the degree, such lecturers and officers of the Free Church of Scotland College having responsibility for courses qualifying for the degree, as may be proposed for such recognition by the Joint Board. - 5.
-The Senate may appoint as an Examiner for the degree, but not as an External Examiner, any teacher recognised in accordance with Section 5 above. - 6.
-The External Examiner(s) for the degree shall be appointed by the University Court on the recommendation of the Joint Board and the Senate
+- 1. The Degree of Bachelor of Theology (BTh) may be conferred by the University of Glasgow as a general degree. - 2.
+The degree is offered as a three-year programme of full-time study or a four-year programme of full-time study.
+Entrants who do not hold a first degree (or equivalent) will be required to undertake the four-year programme. - 3.
+The Senate may, with the approval of the University Court, make regulations governing the award of the degree.
+These shall be as stated under 'Regulations' below. - 4.
+A Joint Board will be established to oversee the degree. - 5.
+It shall be competent for the University Court, on the recommendation of the Senate, to recognise as teachers of the University for the purpose of the degree, such lecturers and officers of the Free Church of Scotland College having responsibility for courses qualifying for the degree, as may be proposed for such recognition by the Joint Board. - 6.
+The Senate may appoint as an Examiner for the degree, but not as an External Examiner, any teacher recognised in accordance with sub-section 5 above. - 7.
+The External Examiner(s) for the degree shall be appointed by the University Court on the recommendation of the Joint Board and the Senate.